michael-kotliar/cwl-airflow-tester/README.dev.md

 - `cwltool` version is not fixed, because only few function are used from `cwltool.load_tool` and they are not likely to be changed.
 - `schema_salad` is not set as dependency, because it will be installed with `cwltool`.
-- if `--debug` is provided, the spinner will be displayed.
+- if `--spin` is provided, the spinner will be displayed.
 This feature is useful when running tests on Travis (if there is no outputs more then 10 min Travis might kill the job).
+-